Sergio-Muriel/theoldreader-cli/README.md

 Available conditions:

 - title=value # Check for title containing value
 - label=value # Check for feed containing this label
 - unread=1 # Check for item not read already
 - unread=0 # Check for item read already

 Available actions:

 - open # Auto open on browser
 - read # Mark item as read
 - star # Mark item as  starred
 - like # Mark item as liked
 - share # Mark item as shared (without message)
+- notify # Display a desktop notification with the feed title

 Example:

     # Default structure is:
     # trigger:"conditions","run actions"